wadudmiah/fortran-modernisation-workshop/README.md

 * NAG compiler 6.2 is able to build netcdf and plplot with no problem.
 * NAG compiler version 6.1 and 6.2 produces an internal compiler error when I try to build pfunit.
 * Will try to build netcdf and plplot with 6.1 compiler.
+* **NetCDF, PLplot and pFUnit all work with NAG compiler 6.1**
+* Have reported the internal compiler error for 6.2.

 ### How do I get set up? ###